 The VA reports that about 1 in 4 women veterans and 1 in 100 male veterans report experiencing military sexual trauma (MST).
 During the course of the investigation, the VA Office of the Inspector General (OIG) found that nearly half of MST claims submitted to VA were not properly processed according to the Veterans Benefits Administration's (VBA) claim processing policy.
 Survivors may not choose to formally report a sexual assault for fear of retaliation, whether professional or social.
-According to IAVA's most recent survey, 12% of all respondents told us they were survivors of MSA, and an alarming 56% of women veteran respondents reported they were survivors.
+According to IAVA's most recent member survey, 12% of all respondents told us they were survivors of MSA, and an alarming 56% of women veteran respondents reported they were survivors.

-The Servicemembers and Veterans Empowerment and Support Act of 2023 (S.1028/ H.R.
-H.R.2441) would expand the evidentiary standard for survivors applying for disability benefits from the Department of Veterans Affairs (VA) to ensure MST survivors are provided equal access to the benefits and care they have earned.
-This legislation makes reforms that are urgently needed at VA to best support veterans who are survivors of military sexual trauma.
-IAVA thanks Chairman Tester, Senator Murkowski, and Representative Pingree for their bipartisan leadership in addressing the faults in the VA claims process that have led to survivors of MST being unnecessarily retraumatized.
-Congress now needs to act swiftly to pass the Servicemembers and Veterans Empowerment and Support Act of 2023 so this travesty can end immediately
+Introduced in the 118th Congress, The Servicemembers and Veterans Empowerment and Support Act, which was first introduced in 2017, would expand the evidentiary standard for survivors applying for disability benefits from the Department of Veterans Affairs (VA) to ensure MST survivors are provided equal access to the benefits and care they have earned.
+This legislative effort makes reforms that are urgently needed at VA to best support veterans who are survivors of military sexual trauma.
+IAVA urges Congress to re-introduce the Servicemembers and Veterans Empowerment and Support Act immediately to address the tragic faults in the VA claims process that have led to survivors of MST being unnecessarily retraumatized.